Calling All Fashionistas! You can make your fashion sense pay off. Learn how to make money on Poshmark, and you could hit six-figures.

 Of course, not every seller will have the same level of success, and your mileage may vary.
 Making money is all about knowing your product, interacting with customers, and promoting yourself.

 Shameeca Funderburk, an author and mother of two children says, “I started selling on Poshmark in 2016.
 I started selling some of my old clothes and some of my daughter's clothing.
 I started making sales right away.
-Then I started buying clothing and accessories from thrift shops and placing those items in the Poshmark store.
+Then I started buying clothing items and accessories from thrift shops and placing those items in the Poshmark store.
 I wasn't operating it full-time so I would make around $200.00 to $300 monthly.
 I'm currently sold out of everything and because of the pandemic I haven't uploaded any new items but will be updating the store with cloth masks soon.”

 Kayla Mosegi has been selling her products on Poshmark for almost one year, previously, she was selling through Instagram and her college campus.
 What she loves about selling on Poshmark is how it has its own community of people to advertise to with features like 'Selling Parties' where boutique owners come together and sell products, together!
 Also, the search feature makes it SUPER easy to find exactly what you're looking for.
 Kayla's advice to Poshmark sellers is to follow and engage with people!
 Attend the selling parties, promote other people's products, and more!
 Also, she highly recommends to turn on all notifications so you can get back to potential buyers in a timely manner.